-An order driven market is where buyers and sellers can place orders for a security they wish to purchase or sell.
+An order-driven market is where buyers and sellers can place orders for securities they wish to purchase or sell.
 The price and number of securities needed to be bought or sold are specified in the order.
 The market price is determined by the buy or sell orders received.
 Orders once received at a centralised location are then matched and executed.

 Order driven markets are transparent.
 They work with the flow of buy and sell orders from the market participants.
 The order book is displayed for investors who would like to access the information.
 This is a database maintained by the exchange which lists the buyers and sellers and their bid prices.
 This information is, most often, charged by the exchange.

 An order-driven market will not be as liquid as a quote driven market.
 This is because trading takes place only at the posted bid prices.
 Orders can also be executed only during market hours.
 Any order placed outside market hours will be executed once the market opens.

 Order driven markets rank orders based on price.
 The highest-ranked order will be matched at the minimum possible price.
 In simple words, the lowest sell order and the highest buy order is matched, or if they exceed each other.